timveletta/timveletta-com/src/content/blog/refreshing-my-blog-with-netlify-cms-and-tailwind-css.md

 imageCreditName: Samson
 imageCreditLink: https://unsplash.com/@samsonyyc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 tags:
-  - netlify
+  - Netlify
-  - gatsby
+  - Gatsby
-  - react
+  - React
-  - tailwind
+  - Tailwind
 ---

 I has come time for my annual website redesign and refresh.
 You're probably thinking, why bother redesigning your website every single year and to be honest, it's not really intentional; it just takes me about a year to get sick of the design enough to want to redo it.